 The First Viewings

 With all the eligibility and finances checked, it is time to start viewing some shortlisted properties.
-While it is quite easy to get distracted by the interiors of a house when viewing the property with a property agent, there are several things to pay attention to that will affect your well-being in your future home.
+While it is quite easy to get distracted by the interiors of a house and the big driveway when viewing the property with a property agent, there are several things to pay attention to that will affect your well-being in your future home.
 To save yourself some time and cost from otherwise foreseeable issues, the following must be evaluated:

 1. Orientation and Natural Day-lighting